weizmannk/EarthOrbitPlan/docs/scenarios/observing_scenarios copy.rst

     For up-to-date information on detector status and sensitivity, see the `real-time detector status and range page <https://online.ligo.org>`_.

     To model these capabilities, we simulate realistic astrophysical distributions of mass, spin, and sky locations for :term:`CBC`.
-    The GWTC-3 distribution :footcite:`2022ApJ...931..108F,2023PhRvX..13a1048A` (Power Law + Dip + Break, PDB) serves as the foundation for population generation in these simulations :footcite:`kiendrebeogo:tel-04796327,2023ApJ...958..158K`.
+    The GWTC-3 distribution :footcite:`2022ApJ...931..108F,2023PhRvX..13a1048A` (Power Law + Dip + Break, :term:`PDB`) serves as the foundation for population generation in these simulations :footcite:`kiendrebeogo:tel-04796327,2023ApJ...958..158K`.

     This section details the procedure for generating CBC populations from the GWTC-3 distribution and describes the simulation pipeline used to